Interstate 81 in New York: History

 I-81 was opened to traffic from the Pennsylvania state line north to NY 17 in Kirkwood in mid-1961, and the piece linking Pamelia to the Canadian border was completed on September 29, 1965.
 Three more sections of I-81 were finished to traffic in the mid-1960s, completing all of I-81 within the state except for the portion between NY 221 in Marathon and NY 26 in Whitney Point.
-The Marathon–Whitney Point segment was completed c.
-1968.
+The last section of I-81 in New York, the Marathon–Whitney Point segment, was dedicated and opened by Governor Nelson Rockefeller on October 18, 1968.
 In Syracuse, part of I-81 was built on an elevated highway, intended to make travel from Downtown Syracuse to Syracuse University faster.

 The construction of the I-81 came with much controversy.
 After the freeway was completed, many neighborhoods were disrupted by the presence of the freeway.
 One neighborhood in particular, the 15th Ward in Syracuse, was largely replaced by the freeway.
-This decimated a close-knit Black-American community.
+This decimated a close-knit Black American community.
 When the displaced community attempted to disperse out into the city, white residents fled, reducing the population of the city by 30 percent over 60 years, while the population of the county grew 55 percent.

 The portion for road in Binghamton, nicknamed the Kamikaze Curve due to its hazardous design, was demolished and replaced as part of a project undertaken from 2014 to December 2020.
 This also saw nearby exits rebuilt in an effort to reduce congestion.
 A concurrency with I-86 is set to be eventually addition to the portion between exit 8 and exit 14.